oracle/python-oracledb/doc/src/user_guide/tuning.rst

   default value of 2.
 Keep ``arraysize`` as big, or bigger than, ``prefetchrows``.

-* If you are fetching a fixed number of rows, start your tuning by setting ``arraysize`` to the number of expected rows, and set ``prefetchrows`` to one greater than this value.
-(Adding one removes the need for a round-trip to check for end-of-fetch).
-For example, if you are querying 20 rows, perhaps to :ref:`display a page <rowlimit>` of data, set ``prefetchrows`` to 21 and ``arraysize`` to 20:
+* If you are fetching a fixed number of rows, set ``arraysize`` to the number of expected rows, and set ``prefetchrows`` to one greater than this value.
+  Adding one removes the need for a round-trip to check for end-of-fetch.
+For example, if you are querying 20 rows, perhaps to :ref:`display a page
+  <rowlimit>` of data, then set ``prefetchrows`` to 21 and ``arraysize`` to 20:

   .. code-block:: python